Coupled Depth Learning: Experiments

 \subsection{Analysis of Computational Cost}

 We now show that our approach is both scalable and extremely fast to train.
-We compare the computational cost of our approach to methods such as \cite{EigenPF14,Wang_2015_CVPR,CVPR15bFayao}, which produce the best published results on two variants of the NYUv2 dataset. \cite{CVPR15bFayao}'s approach makes use of the standard training set (795 examples) for learning a deep network which takes them $33$ hours even when using a GPU.
-In contrast, our global framework (GCL) requires approximately $15$ minutes for feature extraction of the standard train/test split NYUv2 dataset and $10$ minutes for learning all $5$ models on a Xeon E5 CPU! \cite{EigenPF14,Wang_2015_CVPR} use $136,847$ and $200,000$ training examples respectively to train deep networks.
-The coarse model in~\cite{EigenPF14} is trained in $38$ hours, whereas the model in \cite{Wang_2015_CVPR} takes $4$ days to train and that too on high end GPUs!
-In the large scale setting takes a total of $8$ hours to learn models from $136,847$ examples.
+We compare the computational cost of our approach to that of other competing methods~\cite{EigenPF14,Wang_2015_CVPR,CVPR15bFayao}.
+The deep learning approach described in Liu et al.~\cite{CVPR15bFayao} requires $33$ hours for training with a GPU using the standard training set (795 examples).
+In contrast, our global framework (GCL) requires approximately $15$ minutes for feature extraction of the standard train/test split NYUv2 dataset and $10$ minutes for learning all $5$ models on a Xeon E5 CPU.
+The systems described in Eigen et al. \& Wang et al.~\cite{EigenPF14,Wang_2015_CVPR} use $136,847$ and $200,000$ training examples.
+The training of the coarse model in Eigen et al.~\cite{EigenPF14} takes $38$ hours, while the model in Wang et al.~\cite{Wang_2015_CVPR} takes $4$ days to train using GPUs.
+The training of the GCL model on the expanded training set ($136,847$ examples) takes only $8$ hours.
+GCL inference takes place in under a second.

-For refinement, the method proposed in~\cite{EigenPF14} takes $26$ hours to train.
-In comparison our refinement method (RCL) requires $\frac{1}{2}$ hour to be trained (including time taken for k-mean clustering to compute the RBF centroids).
-We train these independent models in parallel using a cluster, which makes the total training still $\frac{1}{2}$ hour.
-RCL inference takes $8$ second per image.
+For refinement, the model by Eigen et al.~\cite{EigenPF14} takes $26$ hours for training.
+In comparison our refinement method (RCL) requires $\frac{1}{2}$ hour to be trained (including the time needed to run k-mean for the RBF centroid computations).
+We train the independent models in parallel using a cluster, which makes the total training still $\frac{1}{2}$ hour.
+RCL inference takes $8$ seconds per image.